Mental Health Facilities Cheshire, CT

 Yale New Haven Hospital Adult Behavioral Health - 1.3 miles from Cheshire, CT

 Yale New Haven Hospital Adult Behavioral Health is one of mental health facilities in Hamden, Connecticut, located at 2080 Whitney Avenue, Suite 200, 6518 zip code.
 Yale New Haven Hospital Adult Behavioral Health provides outpatient treatment.
-Yale New Haven Hospital Adult Behavioral Health provides group therapy, behavior modification and couples/family therapy to seniors 65 or older, young adults and adults.
-Yale New Haven Hospital Adult Behavioral Health also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-Additional services provided at Yale New Haven Hospital Adult Behavioral Health include case management, psychosocial rehabilitation services and family psychoeducation.
+Yale New Haven Hospital Adult Behavioral Health provides individual psychotherapy, behavior modification and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Yale New Haven Hospital Adult Behavioral Health also supports LGBT, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services provided at Yale New Haven Hospital Adult Behavioral Health include case management, family psychoeducation and psychosocial rehabilitation services.

 Learn More